NCAR/amwg_dev/CODE_OF_CONDUCT.md

 ## Enforcement and Consequences

 As part of the code of conduct policy, we reserve the right to **edit or delete posts** that violate our code.
-Code of conduct violations may result in warnings, temporary suspensions, or permanent bans, depending on the severity and recurrence of the offense.
+Code of conduct violations may result in reminders, temporary suspensions, or permanent bans.

 ## Review